SoundMotives/RoamMatesFork/README.md

 # Roam Mates
-This project is built using Python / Flask / PostgreSQL in the backend, and Javascript / React in the front end.
+This project is built using Python / Flask / PostgreSQL in the backend, and Javascript / React in the frontend.

 The frontend used a starter template from the Acebook project, part of the Makers Bootcamp.